asyarb/vite-plugin-ssr-nojs/README.md

    })
    ```

 2. Setup the file specified in `renderModulePath`.
-The example below uses React,
+The example below uses React
-   and React Router, but any framework will work.
+   and React Router, but any framework that can render to a string will work.

    ```tsx
    // src/entry-server.tsx